vijay8608/cmpe281-zenith/Feedback XP Value.md

 1. Adding functionality to remove item from cart.
 2. Displaying popular items, based on zip code entered.
 3. Adding Review Order functionality after check-out.

+10/14/2017

+1. Reviewed revised UI wireframe diagram and recorded all the feedbacks.
+2. Reviewed Activity diagram for the system.